Regional Defence Council of Aragon: Disbandment

 The independence with which the Regional Council acted had always been an irritant for the republican authorities.
 Thus, after having re-established its control over Catalonia, the Spanish Republican government, backed by its republican, socialist and communist sectors, was determined to disband this Aragonese entity.
 Finally on 4 August Indalecio Prieto, the National Defense Minister, ordered the Spanish Republican Army to intervene and the 11th Division, led by Enrique Líster was sent to Aragon, officially disbanding the Aragon Council (Consejo de Aragón) on 10 August.

 The dissolution was carried out through a military intervention that occupied the town of Caspe by surprise, to avoid a reaction.
 The Local CNT Federation of Trade Unions was attacked, and Líster's troops destroyed some of the town as they invaded.
 Tanks and artillery were concentrated at the exit of the city.
 There were some clashes and there were casualties.
-Joaquín Ascaso and the anarchist members of the CRDA were arrested on several charges (among others, Jewelry Smuggling).
+Joaquín Ascaso and the anarchist members of the CRDA were arrested on several charges (among others, Jewelry smuggling).
 Another 700 anarchists were arrested in the rest of Aragon.

 After the dissolution of the Council and the arrest of Ascaso, the Government appointed José Ignacio Mantecón as Governor General to manage the republican territory in the three Aragonese provinces.
 Mantecón, a former member of the Council and a Left Republican, thus took supreme authority over republican Aragon.
 The peasants who had managed to stay out of the collectives retook many of them by force, privatizing and redistributing all the food and equipment they had.
 The offices of the CNT Regional Committee were occupied and their files and records were confiscated by the Republican authorities.
 Meanwhile, communist military units occupied various collectives of the Ebro valley and upper Aragon.
 For their part, the leaders of the CNT made every effort to prevent the executions of anarchists, but eventually accepted the dissolution of the "Council of Aragon" as a matter of fact.
-Subsequently, when crop yields began to fail, some of the broken-up collectives were restored, without making them what they were during the libertarian dream.
+Subsequently, when crop yields began to fail, some of the broken-up collectives were restored, without making them what they were during the CNT administration.
 Meanwhile, many anarchists were interned in prisons or concentration camps under republican control until the end of the war.